 Description

 Looking for an easy, sourdough starter recipe for beginners?
-Adapted from Artisan Sourdough Made Simple, follow my no-nonsense guide for practical tips, tricks, and ongoing care- anyone can do it.
+Adapted from my bestselling book Artisan Sourdough Made Simple, follow my no-nonsense, step-by-step guide for practical tips, tricks, and ongoing care- anyone can do it.
+Use it to make my famous golden, crusty sourdough bread recipe.

 Ingredients

-Note: Once your starter is established, use it to make my sourdough bread.
+Note: Once your starter is established, make your first loaf using my sourdough bread recipe.

-- 1x (5lb) bag all purpose flour (I use either KAF, Trader Joe’s, or Whole Foods)
+- 1x (5lb) bag all purpose flour or bread flour (I use either KAF, Trader Joe’s, or Whole Foods)

 - 1/2 cup (60g) whole wheat flour (I use KAF whole wheat)